PetraOleum/2016-Notes/Cellular Regulation.markdown

 The signalling is terminated by dephosphorylation by phosphatases.
 RTK can be inactivated by phosphorylation of internal sites, e.g. by PKC, PKA, and CaM kinases, providing a link between second messenger and RTK signalling.

+### MAP Kinase

+MAPK means Mitogen Activated Protein Kinases.
+The MAPK cascade links activation of plasma membrane receptors to phosphorylation of transcription factors.
+MAP kinases are ERKs, or extracellular signal regulated kinases.
+Ras activation is short-lived, but signals to differentiate/proliferate require longer-lasting signalling to nucleus.
+Ras activates a cascade to nucleus.

+Raf is the first kinase, "Map kinase-kinase-kinase," and is the crossroads of RTK and GPCR.
+Full activation of RAF requires it to be phosphorylated and interact with Ras-GTP.

+The next is Mek, "Map kinase-kinase," which phosphorylates both Ser/Thr and Tyr.

+One MAP-kinase is Erk, which needs to be dual-phosphorylated.
+It targets transcription factors e.g. Fos, Jun, AFT2, Elk.

+### Ras superfamily of GTPases

+Small monomeric GTPase similar to the &alpha; subunit of trimeric G-proteins.
+The superfamilty is divided into five main families: Ras, Rho, Ran, Rab, and Arf.

+#### Ras

+Cell proliferation.
+Contains Ras, Rap, Rheb, and Rad.
+Humans have three Ras genes (HRas, KRas, NRas), which are the most common onocogenes in human cancers.
+Ras inhibitors studied for treatment of cancer, but hard to just knock out as essential.

+Rap are small GTPase similar to Ras, but which inhibits Ras.
+Rheb activates mTOC1 regulating protein synthesis and cell growth in the brain.

 ## Glossary

 COMET